- eSignature Admission Instructions

 - Graduate Faculty

 Admission to degree programs at WKU is based on approved admission requirements as listed in the Graduate Catalog.
-Applicants are required to submit their application online and send in all additional supporting materials to Graduate Studies and Research.
+Applicants are required to submit their application online and send in all additional supporting materials to the Graduate School.
 After the applicant submits the required documents, an admission packet is sent via eSignature to the designated admission coordinator for the program.
-The department makes an admission decision and forwards the decision to Graduate Studies.
-After Graduate Studies receives the admission decision, notification is sent to the applicant via US mail and email.
+The department makes an admission decision and forwards the decision to the Graduate School.
+After the Graduate School receives the admission decision, notification is sent to the applicant via US mail and email.
 Applicants who are admitted are placed in Good Standing and can register for courses.
 Detailed instructions on eSignatures can be found here.

 We strongly encourage departments to be proactive in the admission process.
 We have created a report for you to view to see the incomplete admission applications for a given department and/or program.
 Detailed instructions on accessing this report can be found here.

-Please furnish Graduate Studies and Research with one copy of the Form C preferably via email.
+Please furnish the Graduate School with one copy of the Form C preferably via email.
 An approved copy of the Form C is emailed to the student and advisor.
-Teacher Certification and GSR now access student records electronically.
+Teacher Certification and the Graduate Shcool now access student records electronically.

 COURSE CHANGE FORM: This form is used to change electives, etc. on an approved degree program (Form C).
-Its purpose is to substitute, add, or delete courses from a program and must be signed by the advisor before being sent to Graduate Studies.
-If a transfer course from another institution is being used, the course must meet the transfer guidelines listed in the Graduate Catalog and an official transcript from that university must be sent to Graduate Studies and Research.
+Its purpose is to substitute, add, or delete courses from a program and must be signed by the advisor before being sent to the Graduate school.
+If a transfer course from another institution is being used, the course must meet the transfer guidelines listed in the Graduate Catalog and an official transcript from that university must be sent to the Graduate School.

-FORM D (Admission to Candidacy): This form should be submitted to Graduate Studies and Research once the student has completed any deficiencies on the Form C, completed the research tool successfully with a grade of A or B, maintained a minimum GPA of 3.0, and has completed 15-18 hours of graduate courses successfully.
+FORM D (Admission to Candidacy): This form should be submitted to the Graduate School once the student has completed any deficiencies on the Form C, completed the research tool successfully with a grade of A or B, maintained a minimum GPA of 3.0, and has completed 15-18 hours of graduate courses successfully.
 Students receive information about the Form D when the Form C is approved, and it can be accessed online.

 APPLICATION FOR GRADUATION: The application for graduation must be submitted to the Registrar's office (via